 You spent the time and money building your app, now you need to start assessing how it's doing.
 We've broken out 28 of the most useful app metrics into the following categories: user engagement, customer satisfaction, acquisition, and app performance.
 These metrics are critical to scaling and measuring the success of your app.
 With each we've added actionable tips to improve on these metrics so you can leave this post with ideas for how to turn an under-performing metric around.
-Without further ado, here's how you can make app data work for you.
+Without further ado, here's the Savvy Apps guide on how you can make app data work for you.

 App Metrics for User Engagement

 This section covers the main metrics you need to measure how engaged your users are with your app.
 These metrics tell you how many users install and use your app, how often a user interacts with your app along with the likelihood of turning an occasional user into a daily user, and whether your users are abandoning your app for good.
 As we outlined in 10 ways to increase user engagement, engagement is important because it gives you an idea of how interested and invested users are in your app.
 You can use your main analytics package (e.g., Google Analytics, Mixpanel, Kissmetrics, etc.) for monitoring and measuring these user engagement metrics unless we call out otherwise.

 Downloads, or units, represent the number of times your app has been installed and is the first signal of how your app is doing.
 If your app is seeing few or no downloads, then you need to look for problems further upstream in your marketing funnel (we'll touch on marketing funnels below).
 By knowing your download numbers and seeing how they trend over time, you know if marketing in particular is going well.
 Few or no downloads can point to issues with your marketing efforts, the effectiveness of your app store listing, or a lack of app store optimization.